uttamjaiswal86/terraform-dec-2022/Day4/README.md

 - supports Linux and Windows hosting
 - enables automated deployments from GitHub, Azure DevOps or any Git based repository
 - supports CI/CD
+- Azure App Service is integrated with other Azure services including Azure Container Apps or Azure Functions
 - Three ways the App Service ( Web applications ) can be deployed into the Azure Service Plan
   1. Souce code from GitHub, version controls
   2. Docker Containers